 Some challenges of pregnancy are more out in the open than others.
 Cravings and morning sickness are easy to hush up, but you’re biting off a lot if you want to hide the baby bump the whole time.

-Whatever the case, there’s no shame in wanting some privacy.
+Whatever the case, there’s no shame in not wanting everyone to know your business.

 However, there’s no quickie when it comes to downplaying the big belly.
-You must adopt a nine-month regimen of subterfuge to survive.
+You must adopt a nine-month regimen of camouflage to survive.

-Staying in the game for that stretch of time takes a lot of determination and it will diminish your peace of mind.
+Staying in the game for that stretch of time takes a lot of determination and it can diminish your peace of mind.

-But if you’re up for the charade, here are some clever deceptions for a covert mommy to pull off.
+But if you’re up for the challenge, here are some clever deceptions for a covert mommy to pull off.

 How To Hide A Pregnancy For Nine Months